 Hemp Farm Feature.
-We got the chance to sit down with Red Star Ranch whose product we can barely keep in stock.
+We got the chance to sit down with Mindy whose product we can barely keep in stock.
 Buyers are obsessed with their product and Mindy shared all her secrets.
 Learn from Mindy and if there is any of their biomass available at the time of publishing it will be linked here, but be warned it won’t last long!

 Mindy how did you get involved in hemp growing?